 Dr. Lynn Sodat

-Dr. Sodat provides guidance and technical assistance for Virginia's federal Elementary and Secondary Education Act of 1965 (ESEA) programs, and serves as the state lead for policy interpretation and compliance oversight for the multi-million dollar programs.
+Dr. Lynn Sodat provides guidance and technical assistance for Virginia's federal Elementary and Secondary Education Act (ESEA) programs and serves as the state lead for policy interpretation and compliance oversight for the multi-million dollar programs.
 She coordinates the efforts of the state's Title I, Title II, Title III, Title IV, and Title V teams in their work with educators, division program coordinators, and the public.
-Dr. Sodat is Virginia's primary point of contact and state plan development facilitator for the Every Student Succeeds Act of 2015 (ESSA) federal accountability plan.
-Before joining the Department six years ago, she worked at the school division level as a teacher, assistant principal, Title I coordinator, and central office administrator.
+Lynn is Virginia's primary point of contact for the Every Student Succeeds Act of 2015 (ESSA) federal accountability plan.
+Before joining the Department eight years ago, she worked at the school division level as a teacher, assistant principal, Title I coordinator, and central office administrator.